jacek-marchwicki/example-rx-and-kotlin-and-either/README.md

 # Extensions functions for RxJava

-This introduction of some patterns that can be helpful during implementation of Android applications that operate on some structured data, especially downloaded from some kind of API.
+This introduction of some patterns that can be helpful during the implementation of Android applications that operate on some structured data especially downloaded from some kind of API.

-**Warning: Lot of code alert.** Because i'm apps developer and probably you also, I will show lot of code.
+**Warning: Lot of code alert.** Because I'm apps developer and probably you also, I will show a lot of code.

 # TL;DR;
 [Full code is available here](https://github.com/jacek-marchwicki/example-rx-and-kotlin-and-either/blob/master/app/src/main/java/com/jacekmarchwicki/examplerxextensions/MainActivity.kt)